Mary V. Mochary

-Mary Veronica Kasser Mochary (born September 2, 1942) is an American attorney, philanthropist, farmer and politician who served as Mayor of Montclair, New Jersey between 1980 and 1984 for the Republican Party as well as Principal Deputy Legal Advisor at the United States Department of State.
-In 1984, she was the Republican nominee for United States Senate in 1984 to oppose incumbent Bill Bradley.
+Mary Veronica Kasser Mochary (née Kasser; born September 2, 1942) is an American attorney, philanthropist, farmer and politician who served as Mayor of Montclair, New Jersey between 1980 and 1984 for the Republican Party as well as Principal Deputy Legal Advisor at the United States Department of State.
+In 1984, she was the Republican nominee for United States Senate against incumbent Bill Bradley, but lost by a wide margin.

 Early life and education

+Mochary was born Mary Veronica Kasser on September 2, 1942 in Budapest, Hungary, the second of two children, to Alexander Sandor Kasser (né Sándor Kaszer; 1909–1997), a chemical engineer and industrial manager, and Elizabeth Kasser (née Aranyi; 1920–2002).
+Her older brother, Michael Istvan Kasser (born 1940), is an entrepreneur in the real estate industry on Hawaii.

-Mochary was born Mary Veronica Kasser on September 2, 1942 to Alexander and Elisabeth Kasser.
-Her father was the manager of the largest paper mill in Eastern Europe.
-The family left Hungary at the end of World War II, immigrating first to Mexico and then to the United States.
-They settled in Montclair, New Jersey when Mochary was nine years old.
-She attended Montclair State College High School, an experimental high school at Montclair State College (now Montclair State University).
+Her father was the general director of Neményi Testvérek Papírgyár Rt.
+(English: Neményi Brothers Paper Factory Ltd.), which was the largest paper mill in Eastern Europe at the time.
+The family left Hungary at the end of World War II emigrating to the United States on private sponsorship of a business associate of her fathers via Mexico.
+She became a naturalized U.S. citizen in 1956.

+In 1951, the family settled in Montclair, New Jersey, where Mochary attended local schools and graduated from Montclair State College High School, an experimental high school at Montclair State College (now Montclair State University).
 She graduated from Wellesley College in 1963 with a B.A. degree in economics and from the University of Chicago Law School in 1967 with a J.D. degree.